 Senior Market Analyst at PSEG

-"The interviewer did not ask me a single question about my MCAT scores, my grades, activities, or the research I did for the Technogenesis program.
+"The interviewer did not ask me a single question about my MCAT scores, my grades, activities, or [my] research.
 The only classes he wanted to talk about were the literature classes that I had taken for my minor.
 We discussed Tolkien's Lord of the Rings and Blake's Songs of Innocence and Experience.
 He thought that it was wonderful that I had taken so many literature classes."

 A description of her medical school interview